Henry Hunt (artist)

-Henry Hunt (16 October 1923 - 13 March 1985) was a First Nations woodcarver and artist from the Kwakwaka'wakw (formerly "Kwakiutl") people of coastal British Columbia.
+Henry Hunt (16 October 1923 - 13 March 1985) was a First Nations woodcarver and artist from the Kwakwakaʼwakw (formerly "Kwakiutl") people of coastal British Columbia.
 He carved a number of totem poles which are on public display in Canada and internationally.

 Early life

-He was born in 1923 in the Kwakwaka'wakw community of Fort Rupert, B.C.
+He was born in 1923 in the Kwakwakaʼwakw community of Fort Rupert, B.C.
 He was a descendant of the renowned ethnologist George Hunt.

 In 1954 he moved to Victoria and became Martin's chief assistant in the Thunderbird Park carving program.

 Hunt was originally a logger and fishermen before he took up wood carving professionally.
-In 1939 he married Helen Martin, the adopted daughter of Kwakwaka'wakw artist Mungo Martin.
+In 1939 he married Helen Martin, the adopted daughter of Kwakwakaʼwakw artist Mungo Martin.
 Their children were the artists Henry, Jr., Shirley Ford, Tony Hunt, Richard Hunt, and Stanley C. Hunt.

 Career

 In 1954 Hunt went to work for his father-in-law in Victoria.
 Hunt took the post of Martin's chief assistant in the Thunderbird Park at the British Columbia Provincial Museum.
 At Thunderbird Park, Hunt studied traditional wood carving under Mungo Martin and Arthur Shaughnessy.
 He also worked in the museum's collections, helping to restore and preserve Aboriginal art.
 Mungo Martin died in 1962 and Hunt succeeded him as the park's Master Carver.

 Henry Hunt trained his sons, Tony, Stanley and Richard, in the art of carving; all of them went on to establish careers as carvers.
 Tony became chief assistant carver to his father and together they created a series of important totem poles and other carvings.
 Henry Hunt remained at the museum for over 20 years until he retired in 1974, and his son Richard took over as Master Carver in the Thunderbird Park carving program.